What is Precipitated Withdrawal?

-Patient education and developing realistic expectations are essential before beginning treatment.
+Patient education and developing realistic expectations are essential before beginning a treatment program.
 To avoid precipitated withdrawal, physically dependent patients must no longer be experiencing the agonist effects of an opioid.
 One way to gauge this is to observe objective symptoms of withdrawal sufficient to score a minimum of 5 to 6 on the COWS (Clinical Opioid Withdrawal Scale).
 Scores of >10 are preferable.
 Due to patient individuality, required abstinent times may vary considerably from patient to patient.
-Only use the time since last use as an estimate to anticipate the onset of withdrawal symptoms.4 The induction begins by assessing last use of all opioids, short and long-acting, objective and subjective symptoms and a COWS score calculation.
+Only use the time since last substance use as an estimate to anticipate the onset of withdrawal symptoms.4 The induction begins by assessing last use of all opioids, short and long-acting, objective and subjective symptoms and a COWS score calculation.
 If not in sufficient withdrawal (mild to moderate: COWS of 5 to 24), it is in the patient’s best interest to wait.
 Long-acting opioids will require a longer period of abstinence, than short-acting opioids.

 (Heroin, Crushed OxyContin®, Percocet®, Vicodin®, Oxycodone, and others)

 Prior to induction, patients must abstain from all short-acting opioids for 12 to 24 hours and/or have objective withdrawal symptoms sufficient to produce a score of 5 to 24 on the COWS.1